cimug-org/CIMTool/cim-tool-deploy-instructions.md

 ## Packaging & Deploying CIMTool as an Eclipse Product

-> When taking into consideration the packaging and deployment of CIMTool it is important to highlight that the set of CIMTool plugins is not distributed from a plugins update site as with other Eclipse plugins.
-Rather, CIMTool is packaged and deployed as an **Eclipse Product**.
+> When taking into consideration the packaging and deployment of **CIMTool** it is important to highlight that the set of **CIMTool** plugins is not distributed from a plugins update site as with other Eclipse plugins.
+Rather, **CIMTool** is packaged and deployed as an **Eclipse Product**.
 The steps outlined in this set of instructions offer guidance as to the packaging and deployment process.
 Note that the steps outlined

-A special edition of the Eclipse development environment is required to develop CIMTool.
-This environment is known as the [Eclipse for RCP and RAP Developers](https://www.eclipse.org/downloads/packages/release/indigo/sr2/eclipse-rcp-and-rap-developers) package (the newer 4.x PDE package is referred to as the Eclipse Committers package).
-Since CIMTool is currently built on the older Eclipse 3.x SWT plug-ins platform this older version is required.
-The following steps describe how to locate, install and setup this package:

 ###### Step 1: